1963: The Beach Boys released their second album, Surfin’ U.S.A.. It peaked at #2 in the US and brought the group newfound national success.

 Aretha Franklin, singer, songwriter, pianist, and civil rights activist known as “The Queen of Soul,” was born in Memphis, TN in 1942.

 Peter Daltrey, musician, lead singer, main songwriter for Kaleidoscope and Fairfield Parlour, and a solo artist, was born in Bow, East London, England in 1946.

 Elton John, singer, songwriter, pianist, and composer, was born Reginald Kenneth Dwight in Pinner, Middlesex, England in 1947.

-Brinsley Schwarz, signer and multi-instrumentalist who formed Kippington Lodge, which later became Brinsley Schwarz, and founding member of Graham Parker’s backing band The Rumour, was born in Woodbridge, Suffolk, England in 1947.
+Brinsley Schwarz, singer and multi-instrumentalist who formed Kippington Lodge, which later became Brinsley Schwarz, founding member of Graham Parker’s backing band The Rumour, and occasional member of Ducks Deluxe, was born in Woodbridge, Suffolk, England in 1947.